Skip to content

 The thing I used to think meant I couldn’t coach is why I can.

-If you think you can’t write because of something like that, it’s probably why you can.
+If you think you can’t write because of something about how you do it, it’s probably why you can.
 If your thinking is scattered, that’s why you can write something fast-paced and full of twists that excites people.
 If your thinking is slow, that’s why you can write something calm and stabilizing that holds people.
 If your thinking is a bit of an unruly chameleon like mine, that’s why you can write for the rest of your life as an endlessly experimental voice like me who gets called a “ruthless innovator” in the newspaper while changing colors and shapes through hundreds of different projects, forms, stories, and styles; you might baffle a few people, but you’ll never get bored.

 However you write today…